Artsvik9/Restaurant/README.md

 First, look into ERD and Relational Schema to understand what tables and relations exist in the project.

-Then, there is Normalization.pdf, in which it is step by step describes how normalization was done.
+Then, there is Normalization.pdf, a step-by-step description of how normalization was done.

-From .sql files, first run Project.sql to create tables, then DML_Project,sql to insert data into that tables.
+From .sql files, run Project.sql to create tables, then DML_Project.sql to insert data into those tables.

-Queries.sql is a file which consist all the queries done on Restaurant Database Project.
+Queries.sql is a file comprising all the queries done on the Restaurant Database Project.